 Tailings also emit a range of harmful air pollutants: volatile organic compounds (VOCs), greenhouse gases, hydrogen sulphide and nitrous oxides.
 VOCs are suspected to have serious human health impacts but are not adequately monitored in the oilsands.

 Despite efforts by oilsands companies to figure out how to clean up tailings, there is still no method that is proven to work.
 Technologies such as centrifugation, tailings reduction technology, and carbon dioxide amended tailings have been proposed by companies.
 Unfortunately, there is a still significant uncertainty over whether any of them will work in the long term or on a large scale.
 For instance, proposed end pit lakes would allow companies to dump untreated fluid tailings into old mine pits and cap them with freshwater from the Athabasca River.
 There is no guarantee that approach will permanently separate the toxic tailings from the rest of the environment.

 But tailings management in the oilsands is about to return to the forefront again.
 The Government of Alberta has released a new Tailings Management Framework that requires companies to resubmit plans to demonstrate how they will deal with the tailings issue.

 November 1, 2016 was the deadline for all oilsands mining companies to submit applications to the Alberta Energy Regulator describing how they intend to meet new rules to clean up the oilsands tailings.
 The Pembina Institute will be working to review all these plans to ensure that improvements are being implemented.

-Next week, we will discuss in detail failed attempts to regulate tailings in the past, and how implementation of the Tailings Management Framework provides a last chance for Alberta and the industry to address tailings adequately.
+In my next blog, Three strikes and you're out?, I discuss the history of failed attempts to regulate oilsands tailings, and in Will Alberta's oilsands tailings finally be cleaned up?, how implementation of the Tailings Management Framework provides a last chance for Alberta and the industry to address tailings adequately.